cloudflare/cloudflare-docs/content/durable-objects/how-to/create-durable-object-stubs.md

 ## 3. List Durable Objects

-The Cloudflare REST API supports retrieving a [list of Durable Objects](/api/operations/durable-objects-namespace-list-objects/) within a namespace and a [list of namespaces](/api/operations/durable-objects-namespace-list-namespaces) associated with an account.
+The Cloudflare REST API supports retrieving a [list of Durable Objects](/api/operations/durable-objects-namespace-list-objects/) within a Durable Object namespace and a [list of namespaces](/api/operations/durable-objects-namespace-list-namespaces) associated with an account.